jerzy-jarczynski/eloquent-javascript/README.md

 After the implementation in web browsers other than **Netscape Navigator** the JavaScript standard was created and called **ECMAScript** (the name is coming from the Ecma International organisation).
 JavaScript and ECMAScript names are interchangeable.

 JavaScript is not limited to web browsers usage.
-It is implemented as a script language of such databases as **MongoDB** or **CouchDB**. **Node.js** is an example of desktops and servers programming platform.
+It is implemented as a script language of such databases as **MongoDB** or **CouchDB**. **Node.js** is an example of desktops and servers programming platform.Pod kopułą maszyny pracuje program.
+Bez wysiłku kurczy się i rozszerza.
+Elektrony w doskonałej harmonii rozpraszają się i przegrupowują.
+Pojawiające się na monitorze formy są jak zmarszczki na tafli jeziora.
+To, co istotne, pozostaje niewidoczne pod powierzchnią.